 Simply call us at 484-346-5140 to arrange a virtual meeting with a physician.

 The Pennsylvania Medical Marijuana Program is overseen by the Pennsylvania Department of Health.
-Any adult who is a Pennsylvania resident and has a qualifying condition that is on the state's list of "serious medical conditions" is eligible to apply for the program.
+Any adult who is a Pennsylvania resident and has a qualifying condition that is on the state's list of medical conditions may be eligible for the program.
 However, they will need to receive a patient certification from an approved physician that validates their medical records.

 With a medical marijuana ID card, you can purchase cannabis at any licensed dispensary in Pennsylvania.
-You can purchase up to a 30-day supply at a time.
 Recreational cannabis remains illegal in Pennsylvania, and it is also illegal to cultivate marijuana unless the DOH provides explicit authorization.

 The Department of Health not only issues PA cannabis ID cards to new medical marijuana patients, but caregivers as well.
 Any adult who is at least 21 years of age, a Pennsylvania resident, and passes a background check can register as a caregiver on behalf of an eligible patient.
 Caregivers can purchase medical marijuana for the person under their care and help them use the substance if they cannot do it alone.

 On April 17, 2016, Governor Tom Wolf signed Senate Bill 3 to legalize medical cannabis in Pennsylvania and establish the state's medical marijuana program.
 This bill allowed patients that had at least 1 of 17 qualifying conditions to apply for cannabis treatment with a physician's approval.
 Senate Bill 3 also established rules for dispensaries, growers, and processors, as well as the patient and caregiver registry.